-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In 2020-2021, faculty will create and facilitate collaboration sessions regarding this assessment to identify, describe, and analyze content-specific student performance strengths and weaknesses for improvement.
-The goal of this analysis will be to specifically identify knowledge, skills, and dispositions that are strengths, weaknesses, and areas for program improvement both at the topic and subtopics levels to better articulate expectations and focus instructional design.
-Based on this analysis, faculty will incorporate teaching and learning strategies that will improve graduate student performance in content-specific areas.
-Specifically, in 2020-2021 faculty wll provide students new exemplars (strong and weaker) of research projects completed at NSU and at other universities to establish criteria that serve to ensure an even higher quality finished product.
-Additionally, during the advising process, faculty will guide students to explore research meaningful and relevant topics from the perspective of a school leader that are focused on leadership behaviors.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty implemented the following changes in AC 2020-2021 to drive the cycle of improvement.

+In 2020-2021, faculty created and facilitated collaboration sessions regarding this assessment to identify, describe, and analyze content-specific student performance strengths and weaknesses for improvement.
+The goal of this analysis was to specifically identify knowledge, skills, and dispositions that were strengths, weaknesses, and areas for program improvement both at the topic and subtopics levels to better articulate expectations and focus instructional design.
+Based on this analysis, faculty incorporated teaching and learning strategies that improved graduate student performance in content-specific areas.
+Specifically, in 2020-2021 faculty provided students new exemplars (strong and weak) of research projects completed at NSU and at other universities to establish criteria that served to ensure an even higher quality finished product.
+Additionally, during the advising process, faculty guided students to explore research meaningful and relevant topics from the perspective of a school leader that are focused on leadership behaviors.